avafaubus/AutoDQM_ML/README.md

 ## Description
 This repository contains tools relevant for training and evaluating anomaly detection algorithms on CMS DQM data, with updates made to allow for per-Lumisection data fetching, training, and model assessing.
 Additionally, data fetching has been updated with automatic metadata dictated by [OMS](https://cmsoms.cern.ch/cms/runs/lumisection?cms_run=397209&cms_run_sequence=GLOBAL-RUN).
 Core code is contained in `autodqm_ml`, core scripts are contained in `scripts` and some helpful examples are in `examples`.
-The following instructions have been adapted from the [AutoDQM-ML Readme](https://github.com/AutoDQM/AutoDQM_ML/blob/main/README.md) and [AutoDQM ML Introduction](https://autodqm.github.io/autodqm_ml.github.io/).
+The following instructions have been partially adapted from the [AutoDQM-ML Readme](https://github.com/AutoDQM/AutoDQM_ML/blob/main/README.md) and [AutoDQM ML Introduction](https://autodqm.github.io/autodqm_ml.github.io/).

 ## Required Certificates
 **1. VOMS Proxy**

 **2. OMS API Access**

 A registered CERN OpenID application is required to access data from OMS API, which the data fetching pipeline uses for filtering and assigning metadata to the relevant histograms.

 For instructions on setting up access to OMS API, see [the linked CMS OMS gitlab](https://gitlab.cern.ch/cmsoms/oms-api-client/-/blob/master/README.md?ref_type=heads).

-Once you have registered, make not of your key and secret, as this will be necessary data fetching.
+Once you have registered, make not of your key and secret, as this will be necessary for data fetching.

 ## Installation
 **1. Clone repository**